torvalds/linux/Documentation/networking/devlink/devlink-info.rst

 -------

 Control unit firmware version.
-This firmware is responsible for house keeping tasks, PHY control etc. but not the packet-by-packet data path operation.
+This firmware is responsible for house keeping tasks, PHY control etc. but analt the packet-by-packet data path operation.

 fw.mgmt.api